-MDIBL has a large slate of year-round, hands-on, research intensive short courses, workshops and symposia for undergraduate students.
+The MDI Biological Laboratory has an extensive program of hands-on, research-intensive short courses, workshops, and symposia for undergraduates.
 Most courses are closed-enrollment and only offered to students from the sending institutions.
-All MDIBL Courses and Conferences are listed on this website.

-Students may select a summer research mentor from among the Lab’s full time or visiting faculty whose research matches their personal scientific interests and career goals.
-Students applying to the Maine INBRE undergraduate program may select a mentor from MDIBL or one one of several Maine INBRE institutions.
+Students are matched to a mentor from among the Laboratory’s resident or visiting faculty whose research aligns with their personal scientific interests and career goals.
+Students applying to the Maine INBRE undergraduate program may request a mentor either from the Laboratory or one one of several Maine INBRE partner institutions.

 Summer Research Fellowship applications are generally accepted in late fall, with an application deadline in early January.
 Most fellowships cover all expenses (room, board, travel) and pay a weekly stipend.